pantheon-systems/documentation/source/content/guides/platform-considerations/05-media-email-support.md

 ## Emoji Support

-Emoji support is available out of the box on WordPress and drupal:latest.
+Emoji support is available out of the box on WordPress and Drupal.
 Drupal 7 sites can enable Emoji support by following this procedure:

 For new or existing Drupal 7 installs: